JoKra1/ML14/README.md

 Three models were evaluated in their ability to achieve this goal: Logistic regression, a naive Bayes classifier, and random forest models.
 All three models achieve accruracies above > 90% on the final set aside test-set.
 This repository contains all files necessary to replicate the entire pipeline and to visualize the results.

+## Data
+The data is available at: https://www.kaggle.com/c/fake-news/data

 ## Requirements
 The Python libraries necessary to run the code are listed in the requirements.txt file.